A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: Spectral Properties

 The fiber-pigtailed QD device was cooled down while excited with off-resonant pulses at excitation wavelength $\lambda_\mathrm{exc}=793\,$nm and the emission was recorded on the spectrometer's Si-CCD camera.
 Details of the sample's emission during the cooling cycle are shown in {S.I., section~S3, indicating that the fiber-to-hCBG alignment was stable throughout the cooldown, and no plastic deformation occurred.
 The cryostat's temperature sensor displayed a final temperature of about 4.8\,K, which is 0.8\,K warmer than for the QD-hCBG device without fiber-attached, indicating a potential increased thermal load.
 However, we confirmed proper thermalization of the device from its emission spectra (see below).

 In Figure~\ref{fig:figure2}, spectroscopic data of the selected QD-hCBG cavity before and after the fiber-pigtailing process is presented (sample temperature: $T$=4.8\,K).
 Fig.~\ref{fig:figure2}(a) depicts spectra of the fiber-pigtailed QD-hCBG emission after four consecutive cooldowns (FC$_\mathrm{CD}$) and the reference spectrum before fiber-pigtailing, each under off-resonant excitation at $\lambda_\mathrm{exc}~=~793$\,nm and excitation power $P_\mathrm{exc}\sim$10-100\,nW.
 The emission spectrum prior to the pigtailing (grey line) shows dominant positive trion states (multiple lines associated with excitonic X$^{2+}$ and other higher hole states, the dominant X$^+$ and two lines corresponding to biexcitonic XX$^{+}$ transitions), commonly observed for the investigated InAs QDs and dependent on their background doping~\cite{shang_c2v_2020}.
+The assignment of the emission lines to specific QD states was confirmed by conducting excitation power- and polarization-resolved measurements after the first cooldown of the fiber-pigtailed device (see S.I., section S5. for details).

 The spectrum for the fiber-pigtailed QD-hCBG device under similar excitation conditions of the first cooldown in red, however, appears noticeably different, with dominant QD emission lines identified as the charge-neutral states X and XX as well as the negative trion X$^-$.
 The observed change to the dominant X$^-$ prevails for the cooldown runs \#2-4, accompanied by a considerable blue-shift relative to cooldown run \#1 and further reduced intensity from the positive trions under off-resonant excitation.